j-towns/flipper/README.md

 # Flipper
 Flipper is a small _reversible_ language, implemented and embedded in Agda.
-Flipper aims to make it syntactically clear what the result of reversal will be, and supports many native Agda features including dependent types.
+Flipper aims to make it syntactically clear what the result of reversal, or 'flipping', will be, and supports many native Agda features including dependent types.
 For a brief introduction to Flipper and its capabilities, see the [Guided Tour](Tour.lagda.md).